Pangamma/T4-Permissions/README.md

 # Project Description
-T4-Permissions is a light-weight and powerful role based access control system that uses permissions instead of roles for controlling access.
-The solution was created to simplify role-based-access-control / authentication and give more control over individual permissions.
+T4-Permissions is a powerful and efficient light-weight RBAC (role based access control) system that uses permissions instead of roles for controlling access.
+The implementation in this example uses the T4 templating engine and C# to create the permission classes for an ASP.NET website.

 Before T4-Permissions, I was seeing a lot of bad code and it was clear that we needed a more maintainable solution than just checking roles seemingly arbitrarily all over the solution.

 ## Goals ##
 * Easy to use